Progressive Overload: A Practical Guide for Lifelong Strength Training

 It’s the foundation of getting stronger, building muscle, and continuing to see results without burning out or stalling.
 When applied correctly, it gives your training direction and purpose.

 Many people train hard, but without a clear progression.
 Workouts change too often, intensity is inconsistent, or increases happen too quickly.
 Over time, this makes it harder to build momentum or see steady progress.
-It worst cases, it can lead to regression or injury.
+In worst cases, it can lead to regression or injury.

 This guide will show you how to apply progressive overload in a practical, sustainable way so your training stays consistent, effective, and aligned with your goals.